England at the FIFA World Cup

-The England national football team did not enter the first three FIFA World Cup tournaments as they were not members of FIFA, but have entered all 19 subsequent ones, beginning with that of 1950.
+The England national football team did not enter the first three FIFA World Cup tournaments as they were not members of FIFA, but have entered all 20 subsequent ones, beginning with that of 1950.
 (Note: England declined the chance, created and given to them when Austria withdrew from the tournament following the Anschluss, to take part in the 1938 FIFA World Cup.)
-They have failed to qualify for the finals on three occasions – 1974 (West Germany), 1978 (Argentina) and 1994 (United States) – and have failed to advance from the group stage on three occasions: in 1950, 1958 and 2014.
-Their best performance is winning the cup as the host nation in 1966; they also finished in fourth place in 1990 in Italy, and in 2018 in Russia.
-Other than these, the team have also reached quarter-finals on seven other occasions, the latest of which was in 2022 in Qatar.
-(Note: Excluding the 1982 FIFA World Cup, which did not have formal quarter-finals, but instead had a second group stage that determined who would qualify for the semi-finals.)
+They have failed to qualify for the tournament on three occasions – 1974 (West Germany), 1978 (Argentina) and 1994 (United States) – and have failed to advance from the group stage on three occasions: in 1950 (Brazil), 1958 (Sweden) and 2014 (Brazil).
+Their best performance is winning the cup as the host nation in 1966; they have also reached the semi-finals on another three occasions, most recently in the 2026 FIFA World Cup in North America where they achieved their second best historical performance to finish third, also resulting in their best ever World Cup finish on foreign soil.
+They previously finished in fourth place in 1990 in Italy, and in 2018 in Russia.
+The team has also reached the quarter-finals on seven other occasions.